 The focus of the brief was to look at the existing Search Listing Page.
-Spacer has Commercial Storage Listings and Peer to Peer Listings, and they need to be separated in a clean and definitive.
+Spacer has Commercial Storage Listings and Peer to Peer Listings, and they need to be separated in a clean and definitive way.

 Our first steps was to test the existing website.
-We recorded 4 participants, giving them tasks to perform such as, “how would you go about booking a space in Glebe to store your files”, to help us define the main issues the users having website.
+We recorded 4 participants, giving them tasks such as, “how would you go about booking a space in Glebe to store your files”, to help us define the issues the users may have with the website.

 It was soon confirmed that the Search Listing Page was the main problem that needed to be addressed.
 The users would get stuck in the 3 different scroll options, commercial listings, peer to peer listings and the map.

 We also found that users who did not fully trust the company at first glance of the website, the small faults they noticed, such as poor image quality, or the scrolling issue would quickly loose their trust.
-This was another aspect we wanted to focus on.
+This was another aspect we wanted to address.

-We then interviewed existing customers, and managed to speak to, one host, one customer interested in Commercial Storage and one interested in Peer to Peer Storage.
+We then interviewed existing customers, and spoke to, one host, one customer interested in Commercial Storage and one interested in Peer to Peer Storage.

 A key take away was that a host would put up with flaws in the website as there is no real competition for this side of storage.
 It was more likely a user looking for storage would mover onto a commercial competitor if they were finding the site difficult to navigate.